Adroiti/docs-for-code-review-tools/RuboCop/Style-OptionHash.md

-Pattern: Option hash
+Pattern: Use of options hash

 Issue: -

 ## Description

 This cop checks for options hashes and discourages them if the current Ruby version supports keyword arguments.

 ### Example